All Episodes

 Okay, but before that, before that.

-I I think I'm 39% English, so they came from England.
+I think I'm 39% English, so they came from England.

-Okay, well about the other percentage.
+Okay, what about other people?

 I think I'm 15% Native American, so they also came from America.

-Okay, and then the rest of where and whatever percent black I am, they probably came from some country in Africa.
+And whatever percent black I am, they probably came from some country in Africa.

-And that's why you'd identify.
+And that's why you identified that.

 Because most of their heritage comes from Africa.